-All of the above impacts on the economy would translate into increased government revenues.
+The above positive impacts on the economy would translate into increased government revenues.
 In the first instance, the increased income of refugees would translate into increased income tax receipts.
-However, it is important to note that the tax base in Malaysia is relatively narrow, with the majority of workers paying little or no income tax; so only the higher earners among the refugees would be expected to make significant direct tax contributions.
+However, it is important to note that the tax base in Malaysia is relatively low, with the majority of workers paying little or no income tax; so only higher earners among the refugees would be expected to make significant direct tax contributions.

-However, the increase in refugee consumption would translate into increased government revenue through indirect taxation, specifically the Sales and Services Tax (SST) which applies to many goods and services in Malaysia.
+However, the increase in refugee consumption would also translate into increased Government revenue through indirect taxation, specifically the Sales and Services Tax (SST) which applies to the purchase of goods and services in Malaysia.

-Beyond the contributions arising from refugees themselves as taxpayers, the wider economic activity stimulated as a result of refugees in the workforce would translate into high government revenues.
+Beyond the contributions arising from refugees themselves as taxpayers, the wider economic activity stimulated as a result of refugees in the workforce would translate into higher government revenues, including through taxes paid on corporate profits.

 The net impact on public finances would depend on the extent to which refugees impose fiscal costs.
-In general terms as incomes rise, we would expect demands on public finances to decrease.
-However, as we noted in Part 1, refugees have very limited entitlements to public services in Malaysia.
-We would expect to see some fall in costs, for example a reduction in the cost associated with detaining refuges for working illegally, but other cost implications would depend on policy decisions on whether to expand (or reduce) refugees access to public services.
+In general terms, as incomes rise, we would expect demands on public finances to decrease.
+However, as we noted in Part I, refugees have very limited entitlement to public services in Malaysia.
+We would expect to see some fall in costs - for example, a reduction in the costs associated with detaining refugees for working illegally.
+However, other cost implications would depend on policy decisions on whether to expand (or reduce) refugees' access to public services.
 These dynamics are explored in more detail in Part 3.

-Granting refugees, the legal right to work would have a range of economic impacts;
+Granting refugees the legal right to work would have a range of economic impacts;